drbenvincent/drbenvincent/README.md

 ### Hi there 👋

+I'm a Cognitive Scientist.
+These days I code in Python, R, and Julia.
+Some of my repo's support scientific publications, but you'll also find teaching materials, my own learning and experimentation, and some just-for-fun projects.

 <!--
 **drbenvincent/drbenvincent** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.